PrincetonUniversity/lucid/langsec/examples/01monitor/readme.md

 **Core Lucid abstractions**
 First, please read through the `monitor.dpt` file.
 The comments describe the general processing model of lucid and the two most basic lucid abstractions: *events* and *handlers*.

-*A note on syntax highlighting: lucid source files render decently with `c` syntax highlighters.
-If you are using visual studio, there is a custom lucid syntax highlighter here: https://github.com/benherber/Lucid-DPT-VSCode-Extension*

 **The Lucid interpreter**

 The Lucid interpreter type checks a lucid program and optionally runs the program in a simulated network.
 You configure the simulation with the *interpreter specification file*, which is typically defined in `<progname>.dpt`.
 So, for this example `monitor.dpt`, the interpreter runs on `monitor.json`.